keyset#

 If a column has null values dropped or replaced, then Analytics will raise an error if you use a KeySet that contains a null value for that column.

-The from_dict() and from_dataframe() methods are preferred over directly using the constructor to create new KeySets.
-Directly constructing KeySets skips checks that guarantee the uniqueness of output rows.
+The from_dict() and from_dataframe() methods are the preferred way to construct KeySets.
+Directly constructing KeySets skips checks that guarantee the uniqueness of output rows, and __init__ methods are not guaranteed to work the same way between releases.

 Return the dataframe associated with this KeySet.